svsticky/CommitteeClash/README.md

 # Documentation

-After starting up development, you can find the home page of the documentation website on http://localhost:3001.
+The project generates documentation automatically.
+After starting the project, you can find the home page of the documentation website on http://localhost:3001.

-## Update documentation

-The documentation is updated automatically when running `npm run dev` or `npm run prod`.

 # OAuth